kouverk/find_my_name_in_pi/README.md

 The main entry point.
 Takes a name as a command-line argument, encodes it to digits, calculates the probability of finding it, and searches through all available pi digit files.
 If the full name isn't found, it automatically tries progressively shorter versions.

 **[search_pi_chunks.py](search_pi_chunks.py)**
-The search engine that powers the main script.
+The search engine that powers both single and batch searches.
 Uses memory-mapped file I/O (`mmap`) to search through massive files without loading them entirely into RAM.
-Processes files in 100MB chunks with overlap to catch patterns spanning chunk boundaries.
-Displays progress with `tqdm`.
+Supports both single-pattern search (for individual names) and multi-pattern search (for batch operations).
+The multi-pattern mode reads files once and checks all patterns simultaneously.

 **[download_pi_archive.sh](download_pi_archive.sh)**
 Shell script to download pi digits from archive.org.
 Downloads two zip files containing 100 billion digits each, then extracts them.
 Supports resumable downloads and skips already-downloaded files.